-I know that sounds dramatic, but I share it because it highlights something crucial: with RRP, just like with SSP, pacing, coregulation, provider support and skill set matters.
-We are doing very deep physiological work, and when it goes too fast, the nervous system can become overwhelmed.
+I share this not to alarm, but because it highlights something essential: with RRP, just like with SSP, the how of delivery matters — pacing, co-regulation, and skilled provider support make all the difference.
+We’re doing very deep physiological work, and when it moves too quickly, the nervous system can become overloaded.

 RRP doesn’t happen in a vacuum.
 It helps drop us more fully into our body — which is also where trauma, implicit memory, and emotion live.
-I often find that it seems to connect us directly with the earliest layers: infancy and even in utero.
+I often find that RRP connects us directly with our earliest layers: infancy and even in utero experiences.

 I had a particularly difficult start in life.
 Looking back, I believe RRP opened access to those very early wounds.
 For anyone with early or complex trauma, this kind of resurfacing is not unusual.
 What makes it especially tricky is that there often isn’t a clear narrative attached — only the emotion and felt sense.
-It can feel like it’s happening in the present, when in fact it’s old memory, and in that way it can be particularly hijacking.
-The good news is that once recognized for what it is, it can be worked with and gently healed, ultimately bringing someone to a better place in the end.
+It can feel like those feelings are from the present day, when in fact it’s old memory, and in that way it can be particularly hijacking.
+The good news is that once recognized for what it is, it can be more easily worked with and gently healed, ultimately bringing someone to a better place in the end.

 But it does mean that caution is essential.
 Especially for those with complex trauma histories, it’s wise to work with someone skilled who can help pace and titrate the process.
 I often remind clients that RRP and SSP are like peeling back layers of an onion: sometimes what comes forward is uncomfortable, but each layer offers an opportunity for profound healing.

 In my own case, because I was doing RRP alone, I didn’t recognize how far I was going until I was already deep in it.
-If I had been my own client, I would have spotted the need to dial things back — but it’s always harder to see clearly in ourselves.
+If it had been something happening with one of my clients, I would have spotted the need to dial things back much sooner — it’s always harder to see things as clearly in ourselves.

 The hopeful part is this: although I eventually needed to step away from RRP altogether for a bit, that break gave me the space to do a lot of other work to support my nervous system.
-When I was ready to reapproach, I had to start from the very beginning — even the introduction — and move with extreme care.
-I used micro amounts of SSP, incorporated iLs Calming, and slowly figured out what to do when someone goes too far into dorsal - so that I can now apply this learning to help my clients and other providers.
+I used micro amounts of SSP, incorporated iLs Calming, Somatic Experiencing, Brainspotting and more, to bring myself back.
+I used the opportunity to slowly but surely figure out what to do when someone goes too far into dorsal with RRP - so that I can now apply this learning to help my clients and other providers.

-Over time, I was able to gradually rebuild my capacity with RRP: first the intro again, then carefully working with Level 1, then longer and longer amounts of Level 2.
+Over time, I was able to gradually rebuild my capacity with RRP: first I carefully went through the unfiltered introductory RRP music again.
+I then carefully working with Level 1.
+When that became easy I moved to gradually longer and longer amounts of Level 2.
 Only after months of building capacity by cycling through increasingly longer sessions of Level 2 repeatdly was I finally able to return to Level 3.

 What’s especially striking is that this shift is happening in early autumn — usually the time when Seasonal Affective Disorder begins to hit me hard.
 Instead, I feel better than ever.
 The uplift in mood and energy reminds me of what I often see with SSP: once the nervous system gets a foothold in regulation, it can create a positive cycle.

-For me, it looks like this: more energy → less pain → feeling more upbeat → being more active → going on hikes → getting more sunlight → and back again to more energy and a brighter mood.
+For me, it looks like this: more energy → less chronic pain → feeling more upbeat → being more active → going on hikes → getting more sunlight → getting more accomplished → eating healthier → tidier home - and back again to more energy and a brighter mood.
 Each step builds momentum and keeps things in motion.

 After everything I’ve shared about the intensity and the need for caution, you might wonder: why would anyone with early trauma do RRP at all?